NATO experts coordinate military asset tracking standards

+The U.S. coordinated the planning efforts for this year's first meeting, with Barry Barbe, logistics management specialist with PSCC in Tobyhanna Army Deport, Pennsylvania, as lead.

+In total there were 41 participants from 14 different NATO nations, three NATO agencies, representatives from Headquarters, Department of the Army G-4 (Logistics), and U.S. Transportation Command.

-Members of the NATO 48th Asset Tracking Working Group gather during a meeting break held May 12-16 in Hershey, Pennsylvania.
-Forty-one representatives from 14 NATO member countries discussed asset tracking best practices and next generation technology.
+The work group discussed asset tracking best practices and next generation technology.
 The work group plays a crucial role in establishing standardized procedures, ensuring NATO allies can operate seamlessly under recognized and measurable guidelines.
-The meeting was hosted by the U.S. Army Sustainment Command’s Packaging, Storage, and Containerization Center.
-(Courtesy photo)
+Discussions centered on transport package in-transit message requirements for tracking critical material, including weapons, equipment, and other operational assets.

+"Interoperability is the key to success for our NATO alliance," Barbe emphasized.

+He further highlighted the importance of logistical cooperation, explaining that the meeting “reinforced NATO's commitment to readiness.”
+As global challenges continue to evolve, Barbe stressed that collaborative efforts remain essential to the alliance's strategic effectiveness.

 |Date Taken: